rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* *Holmes, R.*, Smith, G. and Spillman, C.: Seasonal sea level forecasts for the Australian coast.
+Submitted to **Journal of Southern Hemisphere Earth System Science**.

+* Bhagtani, D., Hogg, A., *Holmes, R.*, Constantinou, N. and Khatri, H.: [Impact of the North Atlantic Oscillation on the subtropical and subpolar gyres]( https://doi.org/10.48550/arXiv.2410.17089).
+Submitted to the **Journal of Geophysical Research - Oceans**.

 * McDougall, T., *Holmes, R.* and Gunn, K.: What sets the stratification in the abyss?.
 Submitted to **Journal of Physical Oceanography**.

-* *Holmes, R.*, Smith, G. and Spillman, C.: Seasonal sea level forecasts for the Australian coast.
-Submitted to **Journal of Southern Hemisphere Earth System Science**.

 * Bhagtani, D., Hogg, A., *Holmes, R.* and Constantinou, N.: Unraveling how winds and surface heat fluxes control the Atlantic Ocean’s meridional heat transport.
 Submitted to **Geophysical Research Letters**.